netdata/netdata/docs/cloud/manage/organize-your-infrastrucutre-invite-your-team.md

 The other consideration for the number of Spaces you use to organize your Netdata Cloud experience is the size and complexity of your organization.

-For small team and infrastructures we recommend sticking to a single Space so that you can keep all your nodes and their respective metrics in one place.
+For smaller teams and infrastructures, we recommend sticking to a single Space so that you can keep all your nodes and their respective metrics in one place.
 You can then use multiple [War Rooms](#netdata-cloud-war-rooms) to further organize your infrastructure monitoring.